 Other ways to add calories to complex carbs include:

 - adding sour cream to potatoes

 - adding grated cheese to quinoa or mashed potatoes

-- adding healthy fats like olive or avocado oil to roast your vegetables
+- adding fats like olive or avocado oil to roast your vegetables

-- adding hummus to whole grain bread or crackers
+- adding hummus to whole grain bread, crackers, or baked potato

 - using dairy or soy milk instead of water in your oatmeal or other hot grains

 Complex carbohydrates can increase important nutrients and calories and improve your muscle glycogen stores.